-Recommendation 3.1: Companies should establish a Code of Conduct
+Recommendation 3.1: Companies should establish a Code of Conduct and disclose the code or a summary of the code

 The Company has developed a Code of Conduct (the Code) which has been fully endorsed by the Board and applies to all Directors, employees and external service providers.
 The Code is regularly reviewed to ensure it reflects the highest standards of behaviour and professionalism and the practices necessary to maintain confidence in the Group's integrity.